Aaron-July/Aaron-July/README.md

 # AARON JULY

-An aspiring freelance web developer.
-I aim to join a leading tech team with goals to build a ready-to-use solution for local clients.
+An aspiring Frontend Development professional eager to work on business-critical projects, and gain relevant work experience.

 <hr>